SabrinaHuajy/Daily-Planner-App/README.md

 The following animation demonstrates the application functionality:

-Link to the Code Quiz Website - https://sabrinahuajy.github.io/SabrinaHuajy-CodeQuiz/
+Link to the Daily-Planner-App - https://sabrinahuajy.github.io/SabrinaHuajy-Daily-Planner-App/